ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/intro.rst

 CIS_ and DISA_ STIG_, which provide open source licensed configurations to bring systems into security compliance.
-The content delivered consists of an audit component that scans a host for compliance and a remediate component that can be run centrally using an **Ansible Server** to bring the host into compliance.
+The content delivered consists of an audit component that scans a host for compliance and a remediate component that can be run centrally using an **Ansible Server** to bring host(s) into compliance.
 Our open source development/release process composes of MPG_'s Ansible-Lockdown GitHub_ main/devel branches and ansible-galaxy_ updates that aligned with new benchmark versions.